-As others have said, the paradox of travel blogging is that when you’re writing you’re not travelling, and when you’re travelling you’re not writing.
+The paradox of travel blogging is that when you’re writing you’re not travelling, and when you’re travelling you’re not writing.
 Fitting obligations into the Tetris board of when to do what isn’t as simple as it seems when you fall asleep at your keyboard after a day of discovery.
-It’s a wonderful problem to have to be sure, but I’m guilty of having turned away from the site after the success of the 4 year anniversary post and in the wide-eyed wonder of discovering Umbria.
+It’s a wonderful problem to have to be sure, but I’m guilty of having turned away from the site after the success of the 4 year anniversary post and in the wide-eyed wonder of discovering Umbria and Orvieto.

 It’s the connections that make or break a place, that transform a beautiful scene into a lasting memory.
 The nodes of interaction and friendship and conversation pull an everyday dinner into the surreal or fantastic, taking a meal and braiding the dishes from the table into everyone’s personal stories.
 And it’s those connections, too, that last long after you’ve moved on or the meal is over.